Conflict catalog

 Conflict Sources

 The conflict remains active and geographically broad.
-Weapon entries should use this archive only when direct sources connect the system to Sahelian state forces, partner forces, jihadist groups, or a specific attack, capture, delivery, or operation in the Sahel theater.
+Weapon entries should use this catalog only when direct sources connect the system to Sahelian state forces, partner forces, jihadist groups, or a specific attack, capture, delivery, or operation in the Sahel theater.

 • CFR Violent Extremism in the SahelPublisher: Council on Foreign Relations | Note: Supports conflict scope, central Sahel geography, and the continuing violent-extremism framing across Mali, Burkina Faso, and Niger. | Accessed: 2026-06-29